YatinGupta777/Reddit-flare-detector/README.md

 | Logistic Regression | 72%     |

 IV. **Data downloaded : (400,000+ posts )**
+Pushshift Api was repeatdly used to gather the data.
 Top 11 flares taken with 3000+ posts.
 Random undersampling to equate data count.